Lushootseed: Negation

-Some vocabulary
+Vocabulary

 The Lushootseed language originates from the coastal region of Northwest Washington State and the Southwest coast of Canada.
 There are words in the Lushootseed language which are related to the environment and the fishing economy that surrounded the Salish tribes.
 The following tables show different words from different Lushootseed dialects relating to the salmon fishing and coastal economies.

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Lushootseed:

+Article 1 of the Universal Declaration of Human Rights in English: